haavikko/django-trans-history/README.md

    User.history(revision=old_rev).filter(name__ilike='bar').restore() # restore all fields.
 If object was deleted, undelete it.
    User.history(revision=old_rev).filter(name__ilike='bar').restore(fields=['name', 'organizations']) # just some users and some fields
-   Revision.objects.get_by_timestamp(datetime(nnnnn)).restore_all() # restore all data in the database to a previous state
+   Revision.objects.get_by_timestamp(datetime(nnnnn)).restore_all() # restore all data in the database to a previous state Revision.objects.get_by_timestamp(datetime(nnnnn)).rollback_all_later_revisions() # works by deleting objects, INCLUDING history
-   # normally reverting to an old revision works by making a new one
-   Revision.objects.get_by_timestamp(datetime(nnnnn)).rollback_all_later_revisions() # works by deleting objects, INCLUDING history
 *  Track history of 3rd-party models without changing their code (such as django.contrib.auth.User)
 *  Take history tracking into use in an existing system.
 (TODO: maybe a management command to create initial "create" revisions?